Islandora/documentation/docs/user-documentation/recipes/alexa_search.md

      1. Go to Config > Alexa Configuration and put in the Application ID.
 1. Test with one question and answer (“Clawbster, say Hello world?”
 “Hello World!”)
 Now you can add as many questions and answers as you can configure:
 ![Screenshot of google form with questions and answers for chatbot](../../assets/recipe_alexa.png)

-## Notes
-This recipe has not been extensiely tested.